Vettabase/awesome-mariadb/README.md

 Suppose you consult Awesome MariaDB, and you learn that a certain software doesn't work well with MariaDB because it doesn't use a certain SQL syntax.
 If you're a developer, you'll find out that this syntax exists, and what it is for.
-Hopefully, you will later use this information in your daily job, to produce better code.
+Hopefully, you will later use this information in your daily job to produce better code.

 **Grow a Sense of Community**

 All the activity listed in the previous point are normal and spontaneously happen in a community.

-Let's grow the MariaDB community to see an increase in this kind of activities, and let's show support towards resources that aim to work well with MariaDB.
+Let's grow the MariaDB community to see an increase in these kinds of activities, and let's show support towards resources that aim to work well with MariaDB.

 [Make it so!](https://memory-alpha.fandom.com/wiki/Make_It_So)